nix-community/cache-nix-action/README.md

 * This action **must** be used with [nix-quick-install-action](https://github.com/nixbuild/nix-quick-install-action).
 * Maximum Nix store size on `Linux` runners will be `512MB` due to `linux-max-store-size: 536870912`.
+  * If the store has a larger size, it will be garbage collected to reach this limit (See [Garbage collection parameters](#garbage-collection-parameters)).
 * Maximum Nix store size on `macOS` runners will be limited by the runner storage size.
+  * Stores won't be garbage collected since `macos-gc-enabled: true` isn't set.

 ```yaml
 - uses: nixbuild/nix-quick-install-action@v25